Kasireddy-venkateswarlu/whoami/README.md

 * Analyzing responses for each change manually
 * Repeating the process across hundreds of API endpoints

-This slows down testing and reduces the efficiency of the overall penetration test.
+This slows down testing and reduces the efficiency of the pentesting.

 ---